INSCOPER IMAGING SOFTWARE:

-The Inscoper Control & Image Acquisition Suite can obviously equip any new microscope for multidimensional acquisition.
+The Inscoper Control & Image Acquisition Suite can obviously equip any new microscope.

-However, researchers and microscopy facility managers do not always have the budget to buy a complete new system.
+However, researchers and microscopy facility managers do not always have the budget or the willingness to buy a complete new system.
 But they often have “old” microscopes that are no longer used.

 Restoring an outdated microscope, making it easy to use and far faster compared with even a new commercial setup is certainly a viable option when its optics and main components are still in good working order.
 Like in other industries, we call this retrofitting.
 Users view the high-performance retrofitted microscope as they would a new one but it costs much less budget-wise.

 Some microscopy devices have been specially designed by their manufacturers for high-speed operation.
 But using them with conventional microscopy software means this feature is almost impossible to implement because of the latency generated by both the Windows operating system and software driver.
 Please contact us if you’d like to integrate and test your device with our control solution.
 We just need the device’s datasheet or Software Development Kit (SDK), and a few hours to install it.
 Then you will be able to offer your customers a solution that can run your product at its maximum speed.

-Some manufacturers in other industries are keen to roll out their products on microscopy systems.
+Some manufacturers engaged in other industries are keen to roll out their products on microscopy systems.
 We know how costly and time-consuming it can be to develop software drivers, and are aware that microscopes are much more complicated than most people think.
 We may also be able to help you, so feel free to contact us.